Irene Bryant

 Biography

-Irene Bryant is the Instructor for the Stanford e-Entrepreneurship Japan course at the Stanford Program on International and Cross-Cultural Education (SPICE).
+Irene Bryant is the instructor for the Stanford e-Entrepreneurship Japan Program and a Curriculum Writer for the Stanford Program on International and Cross-Cultural Education (SPICE).

-Irene received a BA in East Asian Languages and Literatures from Smith College, as well as an MA in Japanese Studies from SOAS University of London.
-A San Francisco native, she has also lived in Taiwan, Japan, and the UK.
+Irene received a BA in East Asian Languages and Literatures from Smith College as well as an MA in Japanese Studies from SOAS University of London.
+A San Francisco native, she has lived in Taiwan, Japan, and the UK, and is passionate about empowering students to become future change-makers in their communities and beyond.

 In The News